Metro-Cross: Reception

 Game Machine listed Metro-Cross as being the ninth most popular arcade game of June 1985 in Japan.

 Legacy

 Metro-Cross was re-released as part of Namco Museum Volume 5 for PlayStation and Namco Museum Virtual Arcade for Xbox 360 (renamed Retro-Cross in the European and Australian versions of Virtual Arcade).

-A high definition sequel called Aero-Cross was being developed for the Xbox Live Arcade and PlayStation Network as part of the Namco Generations line until it was cancelled along with the Namco Generations brand itself being discontinued; multiple players would have been able to play simultaneously, similar to Konami's Hyper Olympic games.
+A high definition sequel called Aero-Cross was being developed for the Xbox Live Arcade and PlayStation Network as part of the Namco Generations line until it was cancelled along with the Namco Generations brand itself being discontinued.
+Multiple players would have been able to simultaneously play, similar to Konami's Hyper Olympic games.

 A theme based on Metro-Cross is featured in Pac-Man 99, as special DLC.